CanINotUseTruth/Foodables/README.md

 ## 🎮 Getting Started

 ### Your First Foodables Experience
-1. **Explore and Gather** - Find fruit trees and berry bushes in forest and plains biomes
+1. **Explore and Gather** - Find fruit trees and berry bushes by adventuring through your world
-2. **Basic Farming** - Craft seeds from fruits and vegetables to start your own crops
+2. **Basic Farming** - Collect seeds by breaking short grass to start your own crops
 3. **Tool Crafting** - Create a Knife and Mortar & Pestle for basic food processing
-4. **Drying Rack Setup** - Build drying racks for food preservation and jerky production
+4. **Drying Rack Setup** - Build drying racks for jerky production
 5. **Advanced Cooking** - Progress to complex multi-ingredient recipes for maximum nutrition

 ### Food Progression Guide